 00:00:37 there were mathematicians and there were physicists

-00:00:40 and then somewhere down the road there were the rest of us it was OK or hard
+00:00:40 and then somewhere down the road there were the rest of us it was OK were there

-00:00:44 or scientist in your family my father was a chemical engineer so my first introduction to Sciences there were was
+00:00:44 scientists in your family my father was a chemical engineer so my first introduction to Science as it were was

-00:00:51 pouring coal tar through a little hole how to measure the viscosity of coal tar black
+00:00:51 pouring coal tar through a little hole to measure the viscosity of coal tar black

-00:00:56 and I was a technician he was a chemical engineer who made concrete repair compounds so it was a happy doesn't end here
+00:00:56 and I was a technician he was a chemical engineer who made concrete repair compounds so was he happy that in the end you

 00:01:05 I came from the Midwest in the Midwest what real men do is they go into business or they go into the army